 GOAL: Tiverton's waters are used by a variety of stakeholders, including significant boating and other recreational activities.
-Under current CRMC rules and regulations, Tiverton is limited to the number of non-riparian moorings allowed in our waters.
 We must accurately identify the location of all existing mooring fields and moorings, including, if any, non-conforming moorings, and fields located in Type 1 waters.
 In addition, we must accurately identify all mooring permit holders to administratively manage and adequately control the application permitting process.